 Once your dough is mixed, it is time to ferment it, which basically means, leaving it to rise for several hours.
 For this, there are a couple of tools that are really handy:

 Dough proofer – The ideal environment to leave your dough to rise is a warm, humid place that is free from drafts.
-I like using this dough proofer, to give my dough the ideal environment to rise in, especially because you can adjust the temperature that you leave your dough in with this proofer.
+I like using this dough proofer, (also available at Amazon here), to give my dough the ideal environment to rise in, especially because you can adjust the temperature that you leave your dough in with this proofer.
 If you don’t have one, you can leave your dough in a warm place, covered with a cloth to protect it from drafts.

 Dough Thermometer – This is handy when making sourdough bread to help understand how long to ferment your dough for and how it is doing.
 There are many food thermometers available at a wide range of budgets.
 A middle of the range digital one like this one from Amazon, is sturdy and accurate.
 It can be used both to check your dough temperature AND to check your bread temperature when it comes out of the oven.

 Once your dough has risen, it is time to shape it.
 For this you will need:

 Dough scraper – If you are working with a particularly wet dough, (which is more likely with sourdough), then you will need a dough scraper to help handle and shape it.
 A dough scraper is useful for: